featherless/digital-creative-history/README.md

 ---

-I spent a good deal of my second and third grade years making "paper platformer" games.
+During my second and third grade years I made "paper platformer" games.
 I would take a piece of paper, fold it down the middle vertical and then make four equally-spaced horizontal cuts.
 This allowed me to make a "book" with a front and back cover and 7 internal "full-width" pages.

 Each full-width page was a hand-drawn level that looked like a cut-out side view of a building.
 There were monsters that you'd have to blow up with bazookas, trampolines to jump over chasms with, and ladders to move between levels.

-Thinking back on it now, I think I may have been inspired by and attempting to recreate Bugs Bunny for the Game Boy.
+Thinking back on it now, I may have been attempting to recreate Bugs Bunny for the Game Boy.
 I wasn't allowed to bring my Game Boy to school, so I'd draw these paper games and play them on the bus instead.

 ![Paper games](photos/papergames.jpg)